-For 2015-16, Western Australia reported one case where both MRSA and MSSA were identified.
-This case has been reported in the MRSA count, not reported in the MSSA count, and reported as one case in the total for Western Australia.
+In both 2015-16, and 2018-19, Western Australia reported one case where both MRSA and MSSA were identified.
+These cases have been reported in the MRSA counts; they are not included in the MSSA counts, and are reported as one case in the total for Western Australia for these years.